 A septal perforation will not heal on its own.
 Therefore, using cocaine intranasally can cause permanent nasal damage or result in surgery.

 Cocaine and Sinus Problems – Runny Nose, Blocked Nose, and Sneezing

 Nose bleeds are another effect of the mucous membrane becoming irritated by the intranasal use of the popular stimulant.
-The combination of bleeding out the nose and regular sinus problems are a sign that someone might be snorting cocaine.
+The combination of bleeding out the nose and regular sinus problems is a sign that someone might be snorting cocaine.

 How to Heal Your Nose After Snorting Cocaine